quortex/cloudbench/README.md

 # cloudbench
-A project to bench ffmpeg performances and price for the major cloud providers
+A project to bench ffmpeg performances and price for the major cloud providers.

 ## Concept
 Comparing performance and price of cloud compute instances is a complex task, given the diversity of architectures offered by the cloud providers.
 This project will deploy machines (using [Terraform](https://www.terraform.io) and code (using [ansible](https://www.ansible.com)) to bench the machine and gather the results in a CSV File.

 ### Under the hoods
-- A debian 10 image is used with the latest official ffmpeg (from the debian repos), as well as some sample streams from the French free to air Terrestrial service (HD): https://tsduck.io/streams/?name=france-dttv
+- A debian 10 image is used with the latest official [ffmpeg](https://ffmpeg.org/) (from the debian repos), as well as some sample streams from the French free to air Terrestrial service (HD): https://tsduck.io/streams/?name=france-dttv
 - The compute pricing are difficult to fetch automatically, hence prices are locally stored as of now (see [pricing/aws/ireland.csv](pricing/aws/ireland.csv) and [pricing/gcp/netherlands.csv](pricing/gcp/netherlands.csv))

 ## Pre-requisites
 - Terraform, Ansible and jq need to be installed
-- You must have a valid account on GCP, AWS and Azure
+- You must have a valid account on GCP, AWS and Azure (and you must be authentified through the appropriate cli tools: gcloud, az and aws)

 ## How to use
 - *campaign* files are json files that can easily modified to make more/less ffmpeg computing (see [campaign.json](campaign.json))